Fauli/otteri-synth/README.md

 ## Case

-Once I had a design that was happy with, I printed a small prototype.
-After a successful initial print, I scaled it up and started to add the electronics.
+The initial prototype was small, but after confirming its success, I scaled up the design to accommodate robust electronics suitable for a child's enthusiastic use.

 <img src=".attachements/prototype-closed.jpg" alt="Otteri DALL-E Image" width="400" height="300">
 <img src=".attachements/prototype-open.jpg" alt="Otteri DALL-E Image" width="400" height="300">

-Because my young daughter will likel smash hard on the controls, I decided to go with arcade buttons.
+I opted for durable arcade buttons to withstand frequent interaction.

 <img src=".attachements/scaled-up-first-time.jpg" alt="Otteri DALL-E Image" width="400" height="300">

 ## Microcontroller

-I'm using a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) with the [Teensy Audio Shield](https://www.pjrc.com/store/teensy3_audio.html) as I still had them laying around at home.
+The core of the Otteri-synth is powered by a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) with the [Teensy Audio Shield](https://www.pjrc.com/store/teensy3_audio.html) as I still had them laying around at home.

+The Teensy is excellent for synthesizer projects due to its high-performance ARM Cortex-M4 processor and real-time audio processing capabilities,

+I'm a big fan of the teensy boards!

 ## Amplifier